inveniosoftware/troubleshooting/README.md

 ### What can I ask here?

-* Problems of general character which may/may not be Invenio specific.
+* Problems of general character which may/may not be Invenio specific (both for users and developers).
 * Bug reports should normally go to the specific repository.
 If you don't know where, then open an issue here and we will help you where it should be reported.